paul-hammant/tbd/README.md

 English contributions (expansions of the material) to the `master` branch

-Chinese translations to the `cn` branch. - should always reflect the English content, so we can use merge tracking keep the two in step.
+Chinese translations to the `cn` or [`tw`](https://tw.trunkbaseddevelopment.com/) branch. - should always reflect the English content, so we can use merge tracking keep the two in step.